Droplet: Decentralized Authorization and Access Control for Encrypted Data Streams: Introduction

-In this paper, we devise a new system architecture and a crypto-based data access scheme to address the above problems. \oursystem builds on two insights; The first is that \emph{access control and authorization need to be co-designed} for end-to-end encrypted systems.
-The second insight is that there is a need for decentralized authorization services which operate without relying on \emph{trusted intermediaries}.
-Hence, we opt to leverage blockchains; replicated state machines.
-In contrast to traditional append-only distributed databases, blockchains provide guarantees about the existence and status of a shared state in an environment, where no single trusted intermediary is in charge and control over data is not logically centralized.
+In this paper, we devise a new system architecture and a crypto-based data access construction to address the above problems. \oursystem builds on three insights.
+The first is that \emph{access control and authorization need to be co-designed} for end-to-end encrypted systems.
+The second insight is that time is the natural dimension of accessing data streams.
+Hence, we design our access control with \emph{time as a prime access principle}.
+The third \shorten{insight} is that there is a need for decentralized authorization services that operate \emph{without relying on trusted intermediaries}.
+This is a difficult requirement, which we address with replicated state machines.
+Such append-only distributed logs as underlying for example the certificate transparency~\cite{ct} or blockchains, provide guarantees about the existence and status of a shared state in an environment, where no single trusted intermediary is in charge and control, providing a virtual global witness to prevent equivocation~\cite{catena}.

-While blockchains enable operation in a trustless environment, their use comes with challenges.
-Blockchains inherently exhibit a high overhead and low capacity due to their consensus protocols (i.e., narrow bandwidth).
+While blockchains provide an alternative trust model, their use comes with challenges.
+Currently deployed blockchains exhibit a high overhead and low bandwidth due to their consensus protocols.
 While read operations are fast, chain-writes are inherently slow.
-The key challenge is avoiding/bypassing these limitations.
-We design \oursystem such that {\em we store the absolute minimum control metadata in the blockchain} and outsource data streams and metadata to off-chain storage, via indirections.
-We construct the authorization service of \oursystem by leveraging a running blockchain to build a replicated access control state machine.
-Any node can independently bootstrap the authorization state in a decentralized manner and check the access permissions.
+Hence, a key challenge is to bypass these limitations. \blau{We design \oursystem such that blockchain operations are not on the critical path of reading and writing data;} {\em we store the absolute minimum control metadata in the blockchain} and outsource data streams and metadata to off-chain storage, by leveraging indirections.
+This design minimizes the bandwidth requirements on the blockchain, and allows for lightweight clients, which only retrieve block headers and the accompanied compact Merkle proofs. \blue{\oursystem's authorization service leverages an existing public blockchain to maintain a replicated access control state machine.} This design allows any node to independently bootstrap the authorization state in a decentralized manner and check the access permissions (i.e., ensuring discoverability of access permissions without any out-of-band communication).
+Access permissions are cached at the storage node for their hosted content, allowing low latency lookups of access permissions.